pivotal/blog/content/post/pair-programming-in-a-distributed-team.md

 For the past two years, the Cloud Foundry Toolsmiths team here at Pivotal has been distributed, spanning the Eastern and Pacific time zones.
 Two years makes 522 weekdays.
 For me personally, that means that for 522 days I have been remote pairing with my team members.
 In those days, we have iterated on a lot of potential solutions for addressing the needs of our team!

+Having a distributed team allows us to support teams across the various Pivotal offices (London, New York, Toronto, SF) as the team's work days now spans across 12 hours.
+As the Pivotal Cloud Foundry organization grows, sharing knowledge across the different offices and being available to other team's will help grow and expand the knowledge and skillset across **all** the engineering teams.

-As an agile engineering teams, our core values include:
+As an agile engineering team, our core values include:

 * Pairing
 * Brainstorming as a team